Trial of Clay Shaw: Trial

 In addition to the issue of Russo's credibility, Garrison's case also included other questionable witnesses, such as Vernon Bundy (a heroin addict), and Charles Spiesel, who testified that he had been repeatedly hypnotized by government agencies.
 Defenders of Garrison, such as journalist and researcher Jim Marrs, argue that Garrison's case was hampered by missing witnesses that Garrison had sought out.
 These witnesses included right-wing Cuban exile, Sergio Arcacha Smith, head of the CIA-backed, anti-Castro Cuban Democratic Revolutionary Front in New Orleans, a group that David Ferrie was reputedly "extremely active in", and a group that maintained an office in the same building as Guy Banister.
 According to Garrison, these witnesses had fled New Orleans to states whose governors refused to honor Garrison's extradition requests.
-Sergio Arcacha Smith had left New Orleans well before Garrison began his investigation and was willing to speak with Garrison's investigators if he was allowed to have legal representation present.
-Further, witnesses Gordon Novel from Ohio may have been extradited if Garrison pressed the case in Ohio and Sandra Moffett was offered by the defense but opposed by Garrison's prosecution.
+Sergio Arcacha Smith had left New Orleans well before Garrison began his investigation and said that he was willing to speak with Garrison's investigators if he was allowed to have legal representation present.
+Garrison attempted to get Smith extradited from Texas, but Governor of Texas John Connally refused to sign the extradition warrant.
+He also attempted to have Gordon Novel extradited from Ohio, but this was refused.
+Garrison issued a subpoena to Allen Dulles, the former head of the CIA fired by Kennedy and a member of the Warren Commission, but the subpoena was quashed.
+Others subpoenaed but who Garrison could not get to testify include, Sandra Moffett, Warren DeBrueys, and Regis Kennedy.

-The testimony of witnesses who placed Clay Shaw, David Ferrie and Oswald together in Clinton, Louisiana the summer before the assassination has also been deemed not credible by some researchers, including Gerald Posner and Patricia Lambert.
+Garrison produced six surprise witnesses who testified that they saw Oswald in the company of Ferrie and Shaw in Clinton, Louisiana in Autumn 1963.
+One of these witnesses was Corrie C. Collins, the head of the Clinton chapter of the Congress of Racial Equality, who testified that they saw the three men together.
+Another was the barber Edwin L. MacGehee who testified that he gave Oswald a haircut and that he told him that he was looking for a job.
+He added that he had referred Oswald to Reeves Morgan.
+Morgan was also called on to testify and said that he did meet Oswald and discuss job prospects with him.
+These witnesses have been deemed not credible by some researchers, including Gerald Posner and Patricia Lambert.
 When the House Select Committee on Assassinations released its Final Report in 1979, it stated that after interviewing the Clinton witnesses it "found that the Clinton witnesses were credible and significant" and that "it was the judgment of the committee that they were telling the truth as they knew it."